trebol-ecommerce/api/README.md

 ## Specification

 Below is a short summary of available paths and their purposes.
-Unless stated otherwise, they all impose the need of a Bearer token auth.
+Unless stated otherwise, they all impose the need of a Bearer token for authorization.

 ### `/access` - Allowed privileges for the API consumer